 Malta is a country that is small in area and densely populated and it is therefore difficult to draw distinctions between urban and rural areas.
-Fixed wired (both DSL and cable) and fixed wireless (WiMax) broadband networks exist virtually throughout the country.27
+Fixed wired (both DSL and cable) and fixed wireless (WiMax) broadband networks exist virtually throughout the country.28

-The MCA noted that, as at June 2010, Malta's fixed broadband penetration rate per population stood at 28.4%28 with the vast majority of subscribers opting for a broadband package of more than or equal to 4 Mbps (97.88%).

-The MCA noted that to-date GO offers an entry-level broadband package over its telephone lines (DSL)29 with an advertised speed of up to 4 Mbps download and 512 kbps upload.
-This broadband package is available to all permanent residences and business offices having a telephone subscription (i.e. access to the publicly available telephone service) with GO Plc.30 In addition, Melita offers an entry-level broadband package over its nationwide cable network with an advertised speed of up to 5 Mbps download and 512 kbps upload.
+In its consultation paper, the MCA noted that, as at June 2010, Malta's fixed broadband penetration rate per population stood at $28.4\%^{29}$ with the vast majority of subscribers opting for a broadband package of more than or equal to 4 Mbps (97.88%).
+The MCA noted that to-date GO offers an entry-level broadband package over its telephone lines (DSL)30 with an advertised speed of up to 4 Mbps download and 512 kbps upload.
+This broadband package is available to all permanent residences and business offices having a telephone subscription (i.e. access to the publicly available telephone service) with GO Plc.31